TheRealOne78/groundstudio-jade-platformio/README.md

 > Proceed with caution!

 ## Description
-This repository provides support for GroundStudio's Jade dev boards, enabling easy integration with PlatformIO for development.
-The repo includes the configuration files necessary for PlatformIO to recognize and work with GroundStudio's Jade boards, such as the Jade Nano, Jade Uno+, and Jade Pro Micro.
+This repository provides support for GroundStudio's Jade development boards, enabling easy integration with PlatformIO for development.
+The repo includes the configuration files necessary for PlatformIO to recognize and work with the following boards:
+- Jade Nano+
+- Jade Uno+
+- Jade Pro Micro (**UNTESTED**)

+As of the time of writing (April 27th 2025), all other GroundStudio Jade development boards are fully compatible with their original counterparts, so creating separate profiles for them is unnecessary — you can simply use the profiles of the original boards.

 ## Setup Tutorial
 ### Unix-based systems (GNU/Linux | macOS | BSD | etc)